Pro Football Reference Blog

 130

 Powell’s career spanned from the late 1970s through the mid-80s, when he played on the O-lines of the New York Jets and later the Tampa Bay Buccaneers.
-His five Pro Bowls, including three seasons as an NFL All-Pro, qualify his play for this list of all-time greats.
+With five Pro Bowls and three All-Pro nods, he qualifies for this list of all-time greats.

 George Kunz